marshallm94/Book_Notes/computer_systems_a_programmers_perspective.md

 | BIGINT    | 8               | (Storage (Bytes) * 8) == 8 * 8 = 64 | (2 ^ Storage (Bits)) == 2 ^ 64 = 18,446,744,073,709,551,616 |
 ```

-Once this is defined, the reasoning for the minimum and maximum values becomes clear:
+Once this is defined, the reasoning for the minimum and maximum values becomes a little clearer:
 * For unsigned values:
-    * Take the Number of Combinations Available and subtract 1 (this "1" is for storing the value `0`)
+    * Take the Number of Combinations Available and subtract 1 (this "1" is for storing the value `0`) - this is the
+      maximum value.
+    * `0` is the minumum value
-* For signed values
+* For signed values:
+    * Take the Number of Combinations Available, divide by 2, and make that number negative - this is the minumum value.
+    * Take the Number of Combinations Available, divide by 2 *and subtract 1* (this "1" is for storing the value `0`) -
+      this is the maximum value.

 ```
 | Type      | Storage (Bytes) | Storage (Bits)                      | Number of Combinations Available                            | Minimum Value | Maximum Value |